steffenyount/super-scorpio/README.md

 on all channels, we turn the LEDs on, channel by channel, 16 pixels at a time, and sample our power usage after each increment.
 If we exceed our 10A threshold value, we break, turn off all the lights again, and remove any LEDs registered for channels beyond where we exceeded that threshold in our linear channel by channel testing.
-This disables the excess LEDs, preventing their use during that session, and thus caps their power draw until the Super Scorpio is rebooted.
+This disables the excess LEDs, preventing their use during the current session, and thus caps the power draw until the Super Scorpio is rebooted.
 ```
 void limit_tx_channel_power()